TheIttyBittyGalaxy/gambit/documentation/overview.md

 Once a construct has been defined, you may create instances of it.
 If your game were played with a deck of cards, there would be 1 card definition and 52 card instances.

-Constructs are _similar_ to classes in other programming languages, but don't behave in the same way, and are designed for implementing things that are specified by the game's rules. e.g. you would implement an important game piece as a construct, but you wouldn't have a 'GamePeiceManager' like you might in conventional object-oritented lanaguges.
+Constructs are _similar_ to classes in other programming languages, but don't behave in the same way, and are designed for implementing things that are specified by the game's rules. e.g. you would implement an important game piece as a construct, but you wouldn't have a 'GamePieceManager' like you might in conventional object-oriented languages.

 ## 1.1 Construct definitions